B. H. Friedman

-Bernard Harper Friedman (July 27, 1926 – January 4, 2011), better known by his initials, "B. H.," or known as Bob to his friends was an American author and art critic who wrote biographies of Jackson Pollock and Gertrude Vanderbilt Whitney, a number of novels that combined his experiences in the worlds of art and business, and an autobiographical account of his use of psychedelic drugs with Timothy Leary.
+Bernard Harper Friedman (July 27, 1926 – January 4, 2011), better known by his initials, "B. H.," or known as Bob to his friends was an American author and art critic.
+He wrote biographies of Jackson Pollock and Gertrude Vanderbilt Whitney, a number of novels that combined his experiences in the worlds of art and business, and an autobiographical account of his use of psychedelic drugs with Timothy Leary.

 Studies

-Friedman was born on July 27, 1926, in Manhattan, New York City, the son of Leonard and Madeline Copland (Uris) Friedman.
-He enrolled at Cornell University before enlisting in the United States Navy during World War II, serving from 1944 to 1946.
+Friedman was born on July 27, 1926, in Manhattan, New York City.
+He is the son of Leonard and Madeline Copland (Uris) Friedman.
+He enrolled at Cornell University before enlisting in the United States Navy during World War II.
+He served in the navy from 1944 to 1946.
 He returned to Cornell after completing his military service and earned his undergraduate degree in literature in 1948.
 He married his second cousin, Abby Noselson, in 1948, while they were in college.

 Early career

 Friedman went into the real estate business owned by his uncles Percy Uris and Harold Uris, working his way up to become a director of the Uris Buildings Corporation.

 After publishing his first novel — Circles (1962), a story based on life in the art world in New York City and The Hamptons — he left the real estate business to focus on his writing.